 Drowning is a form of suffocation that occurs when the mouth or the nose is submerged in liquid.
 It usually takes place in bodies of water.
 When someone is drowning, their respiratory system becomes impaired because of the water intake.
-It will hinder the person to normally breathe or not breathing at all.
-At this point, if the heart does not enough oxygen, the brain and the body can shut down.
+It will hinder the person from normal breathing, or they will not breathe at all.
+At this point, if the heart does not have enough oxygen, the brain and the body can shut down.

 Drowning is not an uncommon event, and it can happen at any given time, place, and to anyone.
-Even with precautionary measures in place, the threat of drowning is still there.
-Most occurrence involves young children, but this does not equate those adults are safe from it.
+Even with preventive measures in place, the threat of drowning is still there.
+Most occurrences involve young children, but this does not equate to adults being safe from it.
 Anyone can be a victim of drowning.

 Drowning and near-drowning accidents undergo 5 stages that can happen within 10-12 minutes.
 Time is crucial when it comes to this event.

-The first stage where the person inhaled the water and goes into a fight or flight stage.
-It is arguably the scariest part as we tend to panic and gasps for breath for a few seconds.
+The first stage is where the person inhales the water and goes into a fight or flight stage.
+It is arguably the scariest part as we tend to panic and gasp for breath for a few seconds.

 At this stage, the lungs have been served with water.
 To prevent more water from getting in, the airway will begin to constrict.
-As this happens, your body will cause you to involuntarily hold your breath.
+As this happens, your body will cause you to hold your breath involuntarily.

-First and foremost, when approaching a drowning incident does not become a casualty yourself.
+First and foremost, when approaching a drowning incident, do not become a casualty yourself.
 Try to get the person out of the water without putting your own safety at risk.
-You cannot help them if you yourself get into trouble.
+You cannot help them if you get into trouble.

-Once the victim is successfully out for the water, perform the following first aid steps.
+Once the victim is successfully out of the water, perform the following first aid steps.